Architecture of Denmark: Renaissance

 Rosenborg Castle in Copenhagen, also built by Christian IV, is another example of the Dutch Renaissance style.
 In 1606, the king first had a two-storey summerhouse built on a site he used as a park for relaxation.
 He then decided to start work on the castle, which developed in stages until the Dutch Renaissance building was completed in 1624.
 Predating the castle, the Renaissance-style park is Denmark's oldest royal garden.

 Sponsored by Christian IV, Børsen was built from 1618 to 1624 as one of the first commodity exchanges in Europe.
 It was designed to emphasize Copenhagen's position as a commercial metropolis.
 Although inspired by the Dutch Renaissance style, the towers and garrets on the roof reflect the taste of Christian IV.
-The spire of the building, with four intertwined dragon tails topped by three crowns, symbolises the then Kingdom of Denmark, which included Norway and Sweden.
+The spire of the building, with four intertwined dragon tails topped by three crowns, symbolises the kingdoms of Denmark, Norway, and Sweden.

 In 1614, Christian IV began work on the construction of the then Danish Kristianstad in Scania, now in the south of Sweden, completing many of its buildings in the Renaissance style.
 The Church of the Trinity (1618–28) designed by Flemish-Danish architect Lorenz van Steenwinckel is considered by many to be Scandinavia's most beautiful Renaissance church.

 Holbæk, Zealand (17th century).
 Timber-framed houses with bricks and paned glass windows.

 Christian IV also initiated a number of projects in Norway that were largely based on Renaissance architecture He established mining operations in Kongsberg and Røros, now a World Heritage Site.
 After a devastating fire in 1624, the town of Oslo was moved to a new location and rebuilt as a fortified city with an orthogonal layout surrounded by ramparts, and renamed Christiania.
 King Christian also founded the trading city of Kristiansand, once again naming it after himself.

 Holbæk in northwestern Sealand began to develop towards the end of the Middle Ages.
 Prosperity peaked in the 17th century as corn grown locally was traded with Germany and the Netherlands.
 The half-timbered houses which now form the museum date back to that period, providing an insight into how the town functioned at the time.

 Danish country vicarages from this period tended to be built in the same style as farmhouses, though usually rather larger.
 A fine example is Kølstrup Vicarage near Kerteminde in north-eastern Funen.
 The house itself is a thatched half-timbered building with a large rectangular courtyard flanked by outhouses.